PoisotLab/2015_ms_datamining/ms.md_m.md

-Because this food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact or do not co-occur in the sampling location.
-To circumvent this, we queried the *GLOBI* database [@poelen_gbi] for each genus name, and retrieved all *feeding* interactions.
+Because this food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact or do not co-occur in the sampling location, or because of spatial mismatches between genus occurrence and sampling.
+To circumvent this, we queried the *GLOBI* database [@poelen_gbi] for each genus name, and retrieved all *feeding* interactions; this includes taxa from the original dataset, but also taxa that establish interactions with them even though these were not observed in the original sample.
 For all *new* genera retrieved through this method, we also retrieved their interactions with genera already in the network.
 The inflated network (original data plus data from *GLOBI*) has 368 genera, and a total of 4796 interactions between them.

 As a final step, we queried the GBIF taxonomic rank database with each of these (tentatively) genera names.
 Every tentative genus that was either not found, or